 Three towns in the very southeast portion of the county got a bump when Route 66 was developed in 1926.
 Travelers could then travel from Chicago, Illinois, to Los Angeles, California, in their Model-Ts.
 Fondly called the Mother Road, Galena, Riverside, and Baxter Springs greeted and served thousands of travelers across the western half of the United States.
 The route crossed just 13 short miles through the mining towns of southeast Kansas, and for more than three decades, business prospered along the highway.
 However, when US-66 was bypassed by Interstate 44 in 1961, it crossed directly from Missouri to Oklahoma, bypassing Kansas entirely and, no doubt, sounding the death knell for several businesses.

 Like numerous other mining meccas, the resources were exhaustible.
-The number of operating mines in the early 1900s was estimated to be in the hundreds, but the output from the Cherokee County mines peaked in the 1920s and 1930s and diminished after that.
-There were also several small smelters operated throughout the county, but all were consolidated into a single site at Galena, Kansas, in about 1920.
+The number of operating mines in the early 1900s was estimated to be in the hundreds, but the output from the Cherokee County mines peaked in the 1920s and 1930s and diminished afterward.
+Several small smelters were operated throughout the county, but all were consolidated into a single site at Galena, Kansas, in about 1920.
 The last mine in the county, located just west of Baxter Springs, Kansas, closed in 1970.
 The Galena smelter closed the same year.
 Over the years, many of Cherokee County’s mining towns ceased to exist.